Black wedding

-Black wedding (Yiddish: shvartse khasene), or plague wedding (Yiddish: mageyfe khasene) is a wedding performed in time of crisis, for example, during epidemics.
-The bride and the groom, either poor orphans, beggars, or disabled, were wed in an effort to ward-off diseases.
+A black wedding (Yiddish: shvartse khasene), or plague wedding (Yiddish: mageyfe khasene) is a Jewish custom consisting of a wedding performed in times of crisis, such as during epidemics.
+The bride and the groom, being either poor orphans, beggars, or disabled, were wed in an effort to ward-off diseases.

-Other Black Wedding habits are Spanish brides who wear black gowns and lacy mantillas.
-The black color is to represent the devotion of brides to their partner until death.

 Overview

 The community who wants to perform this wedding selects the bride and groom.
 The two are either poor orphans, disabled, beggars or homeless and thus would have no reasonable chance of getting married by themselves.
 The wedding takes place at a cemetery and is financed by the community and the community pledges to support the couple.
 It is hoped that by performing this form of charity the souls of the deceased would reward their efforts and intercede to block the evil decree.

 Interpretations

 Rokhl Kafrissen wrote for the Tablet magazine:

 The cholera wedding didn’t have one single interpretation.
 For example, some rabbis felt it was efficacious because helping to marry off a needy bride was a great mitsve that would please God, all the more so for the marginal of the community who were unlikely to marry in any case.
 However, what comes across in many of the appalling descriptions of the forcibly married, and their reactions to each other, is that the act was far more callous than charitable.
 But it was enabled by traditional attitudes around communal charity.
 Those who had relied on it were seen as being, quite literally, property of the townspeople and thus had no say when their (previously reviled) bodies were needed to protect the town.